sirensolutions/siren-join/README.md

     [2013-09-04 17:33:27,455][INFO ][plugins ] [Andrew Chord] loaded [FilterJoinPlugin], sites []
     ...

-alternatively, you can assemple it via Maven:
+Alternatively, you can assemble it via Maven:

 ```
 $ mvn package
 ```

-this creates a Zip file that can be installed using the Elasticsearch plugin command:
+This creates a single Zip file that can be installed using the Elasticsearch plugin command:

     $ bin/plugin --url file:///PATH-TO-FILTERJOIN-PLUGIN/target/releases/siren-join-1.0.zip --install FilterJoinPlugin